Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                      ```

 Furthermore, we encountered an inconsistency between the program's output and the expected result from the unit test.
-Initially, my application might return a classification like "Scalene Triangle," while the test expected a result like "Scalene."
+Initially, our application might return a classification like "Scalene Triangle," while the test expected a result like "Scalene."

 **Before (Incorrect Code)**